ccremer/netdata-minimal/README.md

 [firehol/netdata](https://hub.docker.com/r/firehol/netdata/) is updated.

 **Note**: The web UI and health checks of netdata are disabled by default.
- Even if enable it (see env vars) then it does not show any charts, you will only see the footer and menu.
+ Even if enabled (see env vars) then it does not show any charts, you will only see the footer and menu.

 ## How to get started